richchapler/AzureSolutionsDocumentation/docs/DataFactory_Debugging.md

-# Data Factory: Logging + Error Handling
+# Data Factory: Debugging

+This documentation speaks to the various methods of debugging Azure Data Factory.

 ## Studio